brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 reaching a "steady state", which means the deployment has completed.
 That means you now have 4 Docker containers running on 4 EC2 Instances and an ELB distributing load between them.
-To test it out, click on your ELB (the Events tab should make the ELB's name, "ecs-load-balancer" a clickable link) to go to the EC2 Console and copy its DNS Name:
+To test it out, click on your ELB (the Events tab should make the ELB's name, `ecs-load-balancer` a clickable link) to go to the EC2 Console and copy its DNS Name:

 {% include figure.html path="blog/aws-docker/elb-dns.png" caption="ELB DNS" link_to_full_size_image=true %}

-If you open this DNS in your browser, you should see the familiar "Hello world!"
+If you open this DNS in your browser, you should see the familiar `Hello world!`
 text:

 {% include figure.html path="blog/aws-docker/elb-hello-world.png" caption="Accessing the app via the ELB" link_to_full_size_image=true %}

-## Advantages of ECS

-It takes *many* steps to set it up, but using an Auto Scaling Group, ELB, and ECS offers many benefits:

-1. Every time you refresh the page, the ELB will send your request to a different EC2 Instance, so the load will be evenly distributed across all the servers in your Cluster.
-2. ECS is monitoring the status of your Docker containers, so if one goes down, ECS will automatically deploy a new one.
-3. Similarly, the Auto Scaling Group is monitoring the status of your EC2 Instances, so if one goes down, it will automatically deploy a new one.
-Once the new Instance is up, ECS will automatically deploy Docker containers onto it.
-4. Since user requests only go to the ELB, most of your down time is hidden from users, since the ELB will only route requests to a server that is up and running.
-5. ECS can do automatic, zero-downtime deployments of new versions of your Docker image.
+### Update Docker containers in your ECS Cluster

-Let's see #5 in action by deploying a new version of our Docker image.
-Normally, you would build a new Docker image with a new tag, but since the training/webapp Docker image only has the "latest" tag, you'll have to update something else.
+Now that you have your Docker containers running in the ECS Cluster, let's go through an example of how you could update them to a new version.
+Normally, you would make some changes to your app, check them in, kick off a build, and produce a new Docker image with a new tag.
+However, for this example, the `training/webapp` Docker image only has the `latest` tag, so we'll update something else.
 If you look at the
 [source of the training/webapp Docker container](https://github.com/docker-training/webapp/blob/master/webapp/app.py),
 you'll see that it uses the value of the environment variable `PROVIDER` as the second word after "Hello", and only falls back to "world" if `PROVIDER` is not set.
-Let's deploy a new version of this ECS Task with the `PROVIDER` value set to "ECS".
+Let's modify our ECS Task to set the `PROVIDER` value to `ECS` for our Docker container.

 Note: ECS Tasks are immutable.
 You can't change the old definition&mdash;which is actually a good thing, as it allows you to easily roll back to an older version if you hit a big in a newer one&mdash;but you can create a new *Revision* of the Task.
-To do that, click the "Task Definitions" link in the menu on the left, click on your ECS Task ("hello-world-task"), click the checkbox next to the first Revision of your Task ("hello-world-task:1"), and click the blue "Create new revision" button:
+To do that, click the "Task Definitions" link in the menu on the left, click on your ECS Task (`hello-world-task`), click the checkbox next to the first Revision of your Task (`hello-world-task:1`), and click the blue "Create new revision" button:

 {% include figure.html path="blog/aws-docker/create-task-revision.png" caption="Create a new Revision of your ECS Task" link_to_full_size_image=true %}

-Click on the Container Definition ("hello-world-container"), click the "Advanced container configuration" link, and scroll down to "Env Variables".
+Click on the Container Definition (`hello-world-container`), click the "Advanced container configuration" link, and scroll down to "Env Variables".
 Here, enter `PROVIDER` as the Key and `ECS` as the Value:

 {% include figure.html path="blog/aws-docker/container-definition-environment-variable.png" caption="Add an environment variable to the container definition" link_to_full_size_image=true %}

-This would be the time to enter the new tag of your updated Docker image, but for this tutorial, we're going to stick with "latest", so just click the blue "Update" button, then the blue "Create" button, and you should now have Revision 2 of your Task:
+This would also be the time to enter the new tag of your updated Docker image, but for this tutorial, we're going to stick with `latest`, so just click the blue "Update" button, then the blue "Create" button, and you should now have Revision 2 of your Task:

 {% include figure.html path="blog/aws-docker/ecs-task-revision-2.png" caption="Revision 2 of the ECS Task" link_to_full_size_image=true %}

 Now it's time to deploy the new Revision in the ECS Service.
-Click the "Clusters" link in the menu on the left, then click on your ECS Cluster ("my-ecs-cluster"), then click the checkbox next to your ECS Service ("hello-world-service"), and click the gray "Update" button:
+Click the "Clusters" link in the menu on the left, then click on your ECS Cluster (`my-ecs-cluster`), then click the checkbox next to your ECS Service (`hello-world-service`), and click the gray "Update" button:

 {% include figure.html path="blog/aws-docker/update-ecs-service.png" caption="Update ECS Service" link_to_full_size_image=true %}

-Change the Task Definition from Revision 1 ("hello-world-task:1") to Revision 2 ("hello-world-task:2") and click the blue "Update Service" button:
+Change the Task Definition from Revision 1 (`hello-world-task:1`) to Revision 2 (`hello-world-task:2`) and click the blue "Update Service" button:

 {% include figure.html path="blog/aws-docker/update-ecs-service-revision.png" caption="Update the Task Revision in the ECS Service" link_to_full_size_image=true %}